adan2013/PiGuard/README.md

 ### Setting Up Wi-Fi Hotspot

-A Wi-Fi hotspot allows you to connect to your Raspberry Pi even without a router.

-#### Using NetworkManager (nmcli) - Recommended

 This is the simplest method and works with modern Raspberry Pi OS versions that include NetworkManager.

 1. **Create the hotspot:**